drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 #### Lesson Plans

 Below are the detailed lesson plans for researchers and PhD students wishing to go through the course again in their own time.
 Simply open up a terminal and launch Python or iPython notebook.
-If you have forgotton what was installed or how to launch programs review the [setup and testing notes](http://drarnakarick.github.io/2015-05-04-swinpython/setup/index.html).
+If you've forgotton what was installed or how to launch programs review the [setup and testing notes](http://drarnakarick.github.io/2015-05-04-swinpython/setup/index.html).

 * Unix shell lesson plan: [shell-novice](http://swcarpentry.github.io/shell-novice/).
 * Python lesson plan: [python-novice-inflammation](http://swcarpentry.github.io/python-novice-inflammation/).